Stegosauruss/Banking/README.md

 # Banking

-An app which can store deposits and withdrawals as well as printing off a bank statement.
+An app which can record deposits and withdrawals into a bank account as well as printing off a bank statement of past transactions.

 ## How to use
 run node